 Every guide to CIF licensing mentions the fit and proper test.
 Most describe it as a background check: a clean criminal record, a non-bankruptcy certificate, evidence of relevant experience.
 Those requirements are real, but they describe the floor, not the standard.

-The four people CySEC looks at hardest
+The four people CySEC then looks at hardest

 The documentation requirement is substantial.
-Tax returns, audited personal or corporate accounts, evidence of business sale proceeds, inheritance documentation, investment portfolio statements — what is appropriate depends on the source, but vague or unsupported declarations of wealth are not acceptable.
-CySEC expects a coherent narrative connecting the declared origin of the wealth to independently verifiable evidence of it.
-Gaps in that narrative, inconsistencies between declared income and demonstrated assets, or wealth whose origin cannot be clearly traced, will generate a request for further information that can take months to resolve.
+What is appropriate depends on the source (tax returns, audited accounts, sale proceeds, portfolio statements), but vague declarations are not acceptable.
+CySEC expects a coherent narrative connecting the declared origin of the wealth to verifiable evidence of it.
+Gaps, inconsistencies, or wealth whose origin cannot be clearly traced will generate requests for further information that can take months to resolve.
+For applicants with complex ownership structures, the exercise must be conducted at every layer: the transparency requirement runs to the natural persons who ultimately own or control the applicant.

 What CySEC means by substance